kryptokrona/kryptokrona-wallet-backend-js/README.md

 ## Changelog

+### v5.0.4

+* Sleeping between block download failures or when fully synced has been re-added, in a more effective way.

 ### v5.0.3

 * It is now possible to specify multiple destinations when setting `sendAll`.
 See the new docs for more information.